February 2, 2015

-Meet the local farmers who make up our Iowa Agriculture Council, the fourth in our growing system of state agriculture councils.
+Meet the members of our Iowa Agriculture Council, part of our growing system of state agriculture councils.

 Chris is a firm believer that traditional family farmers practice higher animal welfare standards and are better stewards of the land and the environment.
 He further believes they produce a higher-quality and safer product for consumers.